 When people are stuck for cash, one common option is to approach a friend or a member of your family, to see if you can borrow some money to get your car fixed.
 It’s not always easy to ask people you know for a loan, but it’s an option if you can’t find another way to get back on the road again.

 If your car is currently off the road and in need of repair, talk to Cashify about a Car Repair Loan.
-We’ll help get you back on the road again!
+We’ll help get you back on the road again with our instant cash loans for Australians!

 Disclaimer: Please note this content is of general nature only and does not take into account your personal objectives, financial situations or needs.
 For advice tailored to your financial situation, it is advised that you seek guidance from an accountant or financial advisor.
 The information contained in this article is correct at the date of publication.